moksh-m9u/supervised-learning/README.md

 ## 🤝 Other Collab Repo

-I am also actively contributing to a similar repo maintained by my friend **Piyush Gupta**.
+I will be also actively contributing to a similar repo maintained by my friend **Piyush Gupta**.
 That repository is more **documentation-heavy** and structured as a reference for juniors.
 This one, on the other hand, is more of my **experimental workspace + project hub**.